Is it safe to leave my cat in a carrier for the night?

 Leaving your cat in a carrier overnight may appear cruel.
 It’s a terrific method to safeguard your kitten or keep the older cat out of mischief when you have visitors.
 Here are some pointers to keep in mind to keep your cat in the carrier overnight and the answer to the question, can a kitten sleep in a carrier overnight?

-Can we leave the cat in a carrier overnight??
+Can a cat sleep in a carrier overnight

 It depends on whether your cat likes being in the carrier, whether it is large enough, and whether you only want to use it for one night.
 If you plan on making it their permanent sleeping quarters, you should get them a more comfy crate.